 If you haven’t experimented brewing with permanent coffee filters, I suggest that you give them a try.

 – if you enjoy a bold cup of coffee that’s full of flavor, I think you’re better off using a reusable coffee filter.

 The Differences Between the Two Coffee Filter Types

 If you are unsure what these two types of coffee filters are, I’ve provided a few details below.

 Also, I have briefly talked about the gold coffee filter, which is another good permanent option for filtering your coffee.

 Paper Coffee Filters

-Paper filters may be more convenient but not so good for the environment.
-Yes, they are biodegradable but if you consider yourself an environmentalist the paper filters probably aren’t going to help you to save the planet.
-If you're worried about the effect of waste and ultimately the environment, then I would definitely recommend permanent coffee filters as a better alternative – more on those below.
+If you’re worried about the effect of waste and ultimately the environment, then I would recommend permanent coffee filters as a better alternative – more on those below.